Committed Advisors + Engaged Students = Student Success

 Your Academic Advisor

 A Faculty Advisor will be assigned to each student who has declared a major or minor through the appropriate department(s).
 Faculty, assigned by Department Chairs, are the best advisors to seek out to discuss any academic matters.
 They are experts in their fields, and can provide mentoring, recommendations, and insights into opportunities that are more likely to help students succeed at Morehouse College and beyond.
-Students who have difficulty identifying, reaching, or communicating with their Faculty Advisor(s) should contact their Department Chair(s).
+Students who have difficulty identifying, reaching, or communicating with their Faculty Advisor(s) should contact their Department Chair(s)/Program Director.

-Students are likewise encouraged to play an active part in the advising relationship and seek their advisor’s help to:
+Students are encouraged to play an active part in the advising relationship and seek their advisor’s help to:

 - develop a 4 Year Study Plan